Prime minsters of Albania and Montenegro visit Kyiv in show of support

 With a critical EU Council meeting coming up next week, much of the discussion centred on the three countries’ prospects for EU accession.

 The EU Council meeting at which EU members are due to decide whether to give candidate status to Ukraine, Georgia and Moldova is approaching on June 23-34.
-The same meeting will show whether EU leader have made any progress in persuading Bulgaria to lift its veto on North Macedonia stating accession talks, which would also unblock Albania’s progress as the two countries are coupled together.
+The same meeting will show whether EU leaders have made any progress in persuading Bulgaria to lift its veto on North Macedonia stating accession talks, which would also unblock Albania’s progress, as the two countries are coupled together.

 Also on the agenda will be the French presidency’s proposal for a “European political community” binding together the European states that are not members of the EU.

-Zelinskiy raised this in his address to the press conference, talking of the need to "avoid every grey area” in Europe.
+Zelenskiy raised this in his address to the press conference, talking of the need to "avoid every grey area” in Europe.

 "Our countries, Ukraine, Montenegro, Albania, North Macedonia, must become full members of the European Union and we agree that our countries are not rivals in this European journey, but they complement their efforts and opportunities,” he said.